‘The Conners’ Fans Blast Becky’s Bad Attitude As She Clashes With Her New Boss At Wellman Plastics

 A photo shared on the official Conners Instagram page showed the single mom confronting Robin while standing in her office.
 In the caption, it was teased that “nothing” will stop the outspoken Conner daughter from sticking up for herself – even against her boss.

 But in the comments section, viewers were confused by Becky’s behavior.
-Some noted she already has three write-ups afters spending 45 minutes of company time checking in on her baby, Beverly Rose, every day and that she should already be fired by now.
+Some noted she already has three write-ups after spending 45 minutes of company time checking in on her baby, Beverly Rose, every day and that she should already be fired by now.

 “Standing up for what exactly?
 That her boss wants her WORKING while on company time?” one viewer asked.